vulnersCom/zabbix-threat-control/README.md

 - python 3 (only for ztc scripts)
 - python modules: pyzabbix, jpath, requests
+- zabbix-agent for collect data and run scripts.
-- zabbix-sender utility for sending monitoring data to Zabbix server.
+- zabbix-sender utility for sending data to zabbix-server.

 ## Installation